 3. A More Complex Example: Monochlorination of Pentane

 Similarly, what do we get for the slightly more complicated example of pentane?
 There’s no mathematical formula for figuring this out, but as with many things in organic chemistry, it can pay dividends to be systematic.
 Start at one end and work towards the other.
 One thing that can help is applying IUPAC nomenclature to each possibility – it can assist in realizing if you’ve drawn a duplicate.

 We have 3 possibilities for constitutional isomers: 1-chloropentane, 2-chloropentane, and 3-chloropentane.

-[note that I said “constitutional isomers” – can you see possibilities for stereoisomers in any of these molecules? [*answer below]
+[note that I said “constitutional isomers” – can you see possibilities for stereoisomers in any of these molecules?
+[Note 1]

 Finally let’s look at another slightly more complex example: 2-methylpentane.